The covers of His Dark Materials - UK

 Talking of which...

 In 2019 the second major screen adaptation of His Dark Materials kicked off, this a TV series co-produces by the BBC and HBO.
-I've gone into my opinions on that adaptation have been covered fairly thoroughly elsewhere on this site.
+I've gone into my opinions on that adaptation fairly thoroughly elsewhere on this site.
 Quick precis: with the greatest respect to brilliant work being done by many people on board, I feel the series is fundamentally let down at the level of scriptwriting storytelling and imagination to be a lifeless and thematically empty rendition of the material.

 The promotional material was one of the examples of people doing excellent work on the production, and where the book covers use the poster art they look pretty cool, if a bit muddy and indistinct - a problem that arises when you reduce digital work created to fill billboard down to paperback size.
 The tie-in cover of Northern Lights is on the face of it an odd choice.
-It's a visually meh moment which doesn't contain much storytelling or feeling or action, an doesn't suit the portrait book cover format terribly well.
+It's a visually meh moment which doesn't contain much storytelling or feeling or action, and doesn't suit the portrait book cover format terribly well.
 But this is probably down to books needing to go to print long before the visuals on a production like this are finalised.
 There would be limited publicity shots to choose from.

 Luckily 2019 also saw the publication of a set of 'Gift Editions' that broke up all this dull self-seriousness, and provided something a child might actually want to pick up and read.
 A paperback, but again given the 'deluxe-ness' of having an unusually thick and textured French-fold-cover, these were illustrated by Melissa Castrillon.